PBearson/ESP32-With-ESP-PROG-Demo/README.md

 | 9 (GND) | - |
 | 10 (NC) | - |

-ESP-PROG supports both 5V and 3.3V.
-Follow [this guide](https://docs.espressif.com/projects/espressif-esp-iot-solution/en/latest/hw-reference/ESP-Prog_guide.html#pin-headers) to select 5V for the JTAG interface. **JTAG will not work if 3.3V is selected** (unless you swap ESP-PROG's VDD pin to 3.3V).
+ESP-PROG supports both 3.3V and 5V.
+Follow [this guide](https://docs.espressif.com/projects/espressif-esp-iot-solution/en/latest/hw-reference/ESP-Prog_guide.html#pin-headers) to select 3.3V for the JTAG interface. **JTAG will not work if 5V is selected** (unless you swap ESP-PROG's VDD pin to the 5V pin of ESP32).

 To connect the devices to your host computer, you can connect the ESP-PROG to the computer directly via a USB cable.
 You do **not** need to connect the ESP32 to your computer directly.
 It will receive power from the ESP-PROG via the VDD pin.
 The JTAG interface also enables programming capabilities for uploading the application to the ESP32, so there is no need to connect to the UART controller on the development board.